NIR456/Net-Question/README.md

 ## Access Modifier
 ## Diff between Abstract class and interface
 ## constant and Enum
+  - Enum in C# is also known as enumeration.
+It is used to store a set of named constants such as season, days, month, size etc. The enum constants are also known as enumerators.
 ## Readonly and Constant Difference
   - In C#, readonly and const are used to define fields that should not be modified after they are initialized, but they serve slightly different purposes and have different behaviors.

      **Const**
       - Compile-time constant: The value must be known at compile time and cannot be changed after it is defined.

     **readonly**
      - Runtime constant: The value can be assigned either at the time of declaration or in the constructor of the class.
 This allows for different instances of the class to have different values for the readonly field.